 - Pap test.
 Pap tests, which check the cervix for abnormal cells, are recommended every three years for women between ages 21 and 65.

 - HPV test.
-Women over 30 may be offered the option to have the HPV test along with a Pap test every five years if previous tests were normal.
+Women older than age 30 may be able to have the HPV test along with a Pap test every five years if previous tests were normal.
 Women between 21 and 30 will be given an HPV test if they've had abnormal results on their Pap test.

 HPV has also been linked to cancer of the vulva, vagina, penis, anus, and mouth and throat.
 Vaccines can protect both men and women from some types of HPV, but they are most effective when administered before sexual activity begins.

-Gaining acceptance and popularity are at-home test kits for certain STIs, such as HIV, chlamydia and gonorrhea.
-For home STI testing, you collect a urine sample or an oral or genital swab and then send it to a laboratory for analysis.
+At-home test kits for certain STIs, such as HIV, chlamydia and gonorrhea, have been gaining acceptance and popularity.
+For home STI testing, you collect a urine sample or an oral or genital swab and then send it to a lab for analysis.

 If you test positive for an STI, the next step is to consider further testing and then get treatment as recommended by your doctor.
 In addition, inform your sex partners.
 Your partners need to be evaluated and treated, because you can pass some infections back and forth.